andrewrk/libsoundio/README.md

 ## Roadmap

- 0. pipe record to playback example working with dummy osx, windows
  0. pipe record to playback example working with ALSA linux
  0. expose prebuf
  0. why does pulseaudio microphone use up all the CPU?